dotnet/fsharp/docs/equality.md

 ### F# large ref record/union type

-Here "large" means the compiler-generated structural equality is not inlined
+Here "large" means the compiler-generated structural equality is NOT inlined.

 * Semantics: User expects structural by default
 * Perf: User expects perf is sum of constituent parts, type-specialized if generic
+* Compilation today: direct call to `Equals(T)`
-* Today: direct call to `Equals(T)`, which has specialized code but boxes fields if struct or T, see Problem3, Problem4 ❌
+* Perf today: the call to `Equals(T)` has specialized code but boxes fields if struct or generic, see Problem3, Problem4 ❌

 ### F# tiny ref record/union type

-Here "tiny" means the compiler-generated structural equality IS inlined
+Here "tiny" means the compiler-generated structural equality IS inlined.

 * Semantics: User expects structural by default
 * Perf: User expects perf is sum of constituent parts, type-specialized if generic
-* Test: Equals06.fsx
-* Compilation Today: flattened, calling `GenericEqualityERIntrinsic` on struct and generic fields
+* Compilation today: flattened, calling `GenericEqualityERIntrinsic` on struct and generic fields
-* Perf today: boxes on struct and generic fields, see Problem3, Problem4
+* Perf today: boxes on struct and generic fields, see Problem3, Problem4 ❌

 Effect of [#5112](https://github.com/dotnet/fsharp/pull/5112):
 * [#5112](https://github.com/dotnet/fsharp/pull/5112): ``FSharpEqualityComparer_ER`1<!a>::get_EqualityComparer().Equals(...)`` on struct and generic fields
 * NOTE: Proposed adjustment to [#5112](https://github.com/dotnet/fsharp/pull/5112) noted at end of this doc would mean compilation is not changed, and instead `GenericEqualityIntrinsic` calls are internally optimized
+* NOTE: The test for this is Equals06.fsx

 ### Any ref type supporting `IEquatable<T>`